Bobe-Wang/ENNOID-Dual-Gate-Driver/README.md

-This repository is part of the **Electric Vehicle Powertrain Equipment - EVPE** project which includes the following components:
+This repository is part of the **Electric Vehicle Powertrain Equipment - EVPE**.
+The **EVPE** project includes the development of the following components:

 - Battery management system
 - Motor driver